VijaiAaditya/AppTrace/Architecture.md

 ---

-## ✅ Key Features of Application Insights You’re Referring To
+## ✅ Key Features of AppTrack You’re Referring To

 1. **Automatic collection** of: